System Design Space

 Key question: Which data can leak?

-Threat example: PII exposed in logs and traces with broad access.
+Threat example: PII appears in logs and traces with overly broad access.

-Controls: Data classification, masking, encryption, policy-based access control.
+Controls: Data classification, masking, encryption, and policy-based access.

 DDenial of Service